 Sugar makes so many things in life sweet—cupcakes, chocolate, cotton candy, lemonade!
-The list goes on…but what is the price we pay for indulgence?
-Is it worth the myriad health problems that occur as a consequence of excess sugar intake?
+The list goes on and on… But what is the price we pay for this indulgence?
+Is it worth the myriad health problems that can occur as a consequence of excess sugar intake?
 In this article, we’re going to uncover the facts behind America’s sugar addiction, discuss the potential health effects associated with too much sugar, and make the case for moderating our sugar consumption.

-Let’s review some basics about sugar consumption to understand why we should enjoy it in moderation.
+Let’s now review some basics about sugar to understand why we should enjoy this sweet treat in moderation.

-Obesity and inactivity are two significant factors that contribute to insulin resistance, and getting fatter and less active also seem to go hand in hand with getting older.
-Even if a healthy weight is maintained and you keep exercising, eventually there are declines in cell signaling and receptor responsiveness that can dampen insulin sensitivity.
+However, obesity and inactivity are two factors that contribute significantly to insulin resistance, and getting fatter and less active often go hand in hand as we age.
+But even if a healthy weight is maintained and you keep exercising, there are still eventually declines in cell signaling and receptor responsiveness that can dampen insulin sensitivity.

 Does Sugar Cause Diabetes?

-Probably the most widespread debate regarding sugar and health has to do with sugar’s relationship with diabetes.
-Many people believe that eating lots of sugar increases the likelihood that you will develop type 2 diabetes.
-The consensus of scientific data does not fully support this notion.
+Perhaps the most widespread debate regarding sugar and health has to do with sugar’s relationship with diabetes.
+Many people believe that eating lots of sugar increases the likelihood of developing type 2 diabetes.
+But the consensus of scientific data does not fully support this notion.

-Even so, the latest dietary guidelines from the Added Sugars Working Group note several reasons to limit sugar.
-These include the low nutrient density of sugar (no vitamins or minerals to speak of for the calories consumed), the role of sugar/sugary foods in the development of excess weight gain and obesity; the relationship between sugar/carbohydrate, triglycerides, and heart disease, and the relationship between sugar and dental caries.
+Even so, the latest dietary guidelines from the Added Sugars Working Group note several reasons to limit sugar intake.
+These include the low nutrient density of sugar (no vitamins or minerals to speak of for the calories consumed); the role of sugar and sugary foods in the development of excess weight gain and obesity; the relationship between sugar/carbohydrates, triglycerides, and heart disease; and the relationship between sugar and dental caries.

-The World Health Organization 2015 report on sugar pared the discussion down to its contribution to overweight and dental cavities, primarily because of the strength of data available in these areas.
-Neither of these comprehensive examinations of the literature found a strong connection between dietary sugar and diabetes.
+The World Health Organization (WHO) 2015 report on sugar pared these reasons down to simply sugar’s contribution to excess body weight and dental cavities—primarily because of the strength of the data available in these areas.

-Exercise, particularly endurance aerobic exercise, is a key factor that affects an individual’s so-called sugar tolerance.
-Simple carbohydrates, when consumed at a rate that exceeds the rate at which we use them seem to be the root of the adverse metabolic consequences we attribute to high sugar intake.
-Exercise stimulates the uptake and oxidation of blood sugar and fatty acids into muscle, which helps regulate energy balance and minimizes the difficulty posed by blood sugar spikes.
+Exercise, particularly endurance aerobic exercise, is a key factor in affecting an individual’s so-called sugar tolerance.
+Simple carbohydrates, when consumed at a rate that exceeds the rate at which we use them, seem to be the root of the adverse metabolic consequences we attribute to high sugar intake.
+But exercise stimulates the uptake (and oxidation) of blood sugar and fatty acids into muscle, which helps regulate energy balance and minimizes the difficulty posed by blood sugar spikes.

 Ready for a Sugar-Free Diet?